softwaremmm/gpas-tb-workflow/README.md

         └── bob_2.fastq.gz
 ```

+You should also create `data/inputs` and `data/outputs` directories, as well as a `data/relatedness/knowledge` directory.
+This must be populated with the reference data needed
+to run the sub-workflows.
+Check the OCI bucket in the `dev` environment for this.

+Assuming you have cloned the sub-workflows, execute `./sub_workflows/fn5_pipeline/local_setup.sh` to create the directory structure needed for the "Find Neighbor 5" sub-workflow.

 You will also need to login to docker (`docker login lhr.ocir.io`) in order to be able to pull the containers.

 And would use the following command to run the NextFlow: